PHILIPPINES COUNTRY GUIDE

 Investing in Davao is not as easy as in Manila or Cebu, though.
 Like Cebu, there are not a lot of condos in Davao, but new projects are in the works.
 Most development is in the city center and along the eastern coast.

-How to Start a Philippines Company
+How to Start a Company in the Philippines

 Besides India, there is nowhere else in Asia where multinational companies can find such a massive skilled workforce full of well-educated English speakers for such a low price as they can in the Philippines.